Learn how to beautifully dance

 the TOP Spin

 The Top Spin is usually a pre-bronze level Foxtrot figure.
-For the full list of Foxtrot figures corresponding to each medal level, as per the Imperial Society for Teachers of Dancing (ISTD), see the Figure List for Foxtrot.
+For the full list of Foxtrot figures corresponding to each medal level, see the Figure List for Foxtrot.

 Top Spin (Man)